contentful/contentful.java/README.md

 ### Dependencies

-In addition to Retrofit, the library depends on RxJava, the version number can be seen in the dependencies section of the [pom.xml][8] file.
+In addition to Retrofit, the library depends on RxJava, the version number can be seen in the `properties` section of the [pom.xml][8] file.

 ### Proguard
 ```